yeehaa123/elab/h2020/proposal/SpacesER_Johanna/OverLab_DH_Johanna.md

 #### How to: user-centered approach Design Thinking

-//Johanna: I asked DH to include their visuals of the Design Thinking process, waiting for them to send it.
-[Here is a preview](http://www.thedarkhorse.de/images/01_prozess.png) //
+//Johanna: The Design Thinking model in English is found on Trello as pdf//
 ![DT DH](http://www.thedarkhorse.de/images/01_prozess.png)

 - aims at ﬁnding out about users’s needs via an ethnographic research tools